 - Est. Price: Varies Wildly

 - Date Produced: 1954

-The H. Upmann Belvedere is a machine made stick, and a very firm cigar when squeezed, yet still has quite a bit of box press, even after all these years.
+The H. Upmann Belvedere is a machine made stick and a very firm cigar when squeezed, yet still has quite a bit of box press, even after all these years.
 The wrapper is quite rough, almost ugly, and has an almost green color, and interestingly, smells quite a bit like spearmint.
 The wrapper is also covered in spots and plume, which show up as a crystalline coating that shimmers in the light.
-After cutting, the pre-light draw has flavors old tobacco and some woodish notes and a bit more spearmint.
+After cutting, the pre-light draw has flavors old tobacco and some wood notes and a bit more spearmint.

 The cellophane is also quite yellow, as to be expected from a cigar this old.

-The Second Third of the cigar had much less spice and pepper, and I actually tasted some sweet wood-ish oak flavor.
+The second third of the cigar had much less spice and pepper, and I actually tasted some sweet wood-ish oak flavor.
 The pepper was still there, but very much in the background.
 And on the back of my tongue there was just a hint of mint, like what I tasted in the predraw; not enough to enjoy, but enough (barely) to quantify.

-The Final Third was pretty much the same as the second third, but with a bit more pepper throughout.
+The final third was pretty much the same as the second third, but with a bit more pepper throughout.
 Also, the sweet oak was definitely the main player, flavor wise.
 There was also a little earthy grittiness at the very end of the cigar.

 - The ash on the H. Upmann Belvedere was extremely flaky and only stayed on for about half an inch before falling off.

 - There was quite a bit of smoke coming from the cigar, and it had a great floral scent.